 We asked the 68% of investors who responded +1 or +2 to at least one ES dimension: "Why do you think companies overinvest in some ES issues?"
 The most common reason in Table 7, Panel A was "The public, the media, or employees pressure them to overinvest" (79%/3.02), with "Investors pressure them to overinvest" (70%/2.76) second.
-In free text fields, many investors expressed the concern that these outside parties micromanage companies and pressure them to invest in immaterial issues.
-An interviewee explained that some investors do so due to their own reporting requirements: certain regulations require sustainable funds to demonstrate impact, and they can do so if companies improve quantifiable measures of ES performance even if irrelevant.
+In free text fields, many investors expressed the concern that these outside parties micromanage companies and induce them to invest in immaterial issues.
+An interviewee explained that some investors do so to improve their own ES metrics, which are bolstered if companies improve even irrelevant measures of ES performance.